 The IRU Academy Advisory Committee is comprised of key international partners from the road transport sector.
 Together, these partners verify that the scope and strategy of training offered by the IRU Academy is aligned with the priorities of the road transport sector.

-Whereas the ADC ensures the good running of the Academy, the Accreditation Committee (AAC) oversees and supports the quality development of our Institutions, inside and outside the Academy.
+Whereas the ADC ensures the good running of the Academy, the Admission Committee (AAC) oversees and supports the quality development of our Institutions, inside and outside the Academy.

-The Committee comprises a panel of experts whose primary role is to ensure each Institute has the right documentation to become an Accredited Training Institute and to later be recommended to the IRU Academy Secretariat as an official ATI.
-The Committee does this by providing knowledge, input and by helping the Secretariat determine which Institute qualifies for accreditation.
+The Committee comprises a panel of experts whose primary role is to ensure each Institute has the right documentation to become an Associate Training Institute and to later be recommended to the IRU Academy Secretariat as an official ATI.
+The Committee does this by providing knowledge, input and by helping the Secretariat determine which Institute qualifies for admission.

 The AAC also has an external role, whereby it promotes the IRU Academy, its programmes and activities to a wider audience.

-Who are the members of the Accreditation Committee?
+Who are the members of the Admission Committee?

-The AAC is composed of one ATI manager per IRU Academy Programme as well as a representative from the IRU Academy Secretariat.
+The commitee is composed of ATI managers for each IRU Academy Programme as well as a representative from the IRU Academy Secretariat.
 Any ATIs that are particularly successful and achieve the highest number of diplomas in the last two years are also nominated to the Committee.
 A geographic representation is also required across the region in which the IRU Academy is active.